silverstripe/developer-docs/en/03_Upgrading/07_Upgrading_Fluent.md

 $model->isPublishedInLocale();
 ```

-[/warning]
+> [!WARNING]
-It's common for Fluent 4 projects to have a lot of custom code to
+> It's common for Fluent 4 projects to have a lot of custom code to
-achieve the same result as this feature.
+> achieve the same result as this feature.
 Any such custom code needs to be
-identified and removed as a part of the upgrade as it's likely going to
+> identified and removed as a part of the upgrade as it's likely going to
-clash with this feature.
+> clash with this feature.
-[/warning]

 ## Localised relations